Eddie Hughes (British politician): Parliamentary career

 He announced in March 2023 that he would stand down as MP for Walsall North at the 2024 general election.
 Walsall North was abolished in the 2023 Periodic Review of Westminster constituencies.
 In June 2023, he was selected as the Conservative Party prospective parliamentary candidate for Tamworth, formerly a safe seat for the Conservatives which elected Chris Pincher in the 2010, 2015, 2017, and 2019 general elections.'
 At the 2024 general election, Hughes was defeated in Tamworth by the Labour candidate, Sarah Edwards.

 Other political work

-Hughes works with libertarian Conservative think tank Freer UK, with whom he released a report on blockchain technologies, advocating that the UK government appoint a Chief Blockchain Officer.
+Hughes worked with libertarian Conservative think tank Freer UK, with whom he released a report on blockchain technologies, advocating that the UK government appoint a Chief Blockchain Officer.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Hughes has worked as a Housing Policy Consultant for the National Federation of Builders, and a Project Director at Church Development Agency Limited.

 Personal life

 He married Clare in 2014.
 Hughes has a son and daughter from a previous marriage.
 His brother Des is a Labour councillor.

 Hughes is an Aston Villa F.C. fan and a Roman Catholic.